-The specific observations from which Commerce claims Professor Cohen derived his 0.8 threshold for "large" effect size were "the difference in IQ of a PhD graduate and a college freshman, the difference in IQ between a college graduate and a student with only a 50-50 chance of passing high school, or the difference in height between 13 and 18 year-old girls."
-Commerce is correct that Professor Cohen notes these observations in his description of 0.8 as an intuitively "large" effect size.
-However, to conclude that Professor Cohen derived the 0.8 threshold from these observations in lieu of statistical analysis, one must ignore pages of analysis leading up to Cohen's description of the threshold, as well as the description itself.
+The specific observations from which Commerce claims Cohen derived his 0.8 threshold for "large" effect size were "the difference in IQ of a PhD graduate and a college freshman, the difference in IQ between a college graduate and a student with only a 50-50 chance of passing high school, or the difference in height between 13 and 18 year-old girls."
+Commerce is correct that Cohen notes these observations in his description of 0.8 as an intuitively "large" effect size.
+However, to conclude that Cohen derived the 0.8 threshold from these observations in lieu of statistical analysis, one must ignore pages of analysis leading up to Cohen's description of the threshold, as well as the description itself.

-In describing each of his three operational thresholds for effect size-small, medium, and large-Professor Cohen begins by discussing the mathematical measures of nonoverlap (U1, U2, and U3) corresponding with each effect size.
-Only then does Professor Cohen refer to the observations as familiar examples of differences that "seem like grossly perceptible and therefore large differences."
-The fact that each of the differences between the groups in these familiar examples correspond to a 0.8 d coefficient thus serves to corroborate his selection of 0.8 as an intuitive operational threshold for large effect size.
+In describing each of his three operational thresholds for effect size, Cohen begins by discussing the mathematical measures of nonoverlap (U1, U2, and U3) corresponding with each effect size.
+Commerce ignores that discussion when it baldly declares that Cohen abandoned statistical analysis to propose his effect-size thresholds.
+Only after describing the measures of nonoverlap for each threshold does Cohen refer to the "real-world observations" as familiar examples of differences that seem small, medium, or large. $^{55}$ The fact that each of the differences between the groups in these familiar examples correspond to particular d coefficients serves to corroborate his selection of those intuitive operational threshold.